GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 ### Kubernetes Pods, Replica Sets, and Deployments

-In Kubernetes, [**pods**](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md)-- rather than individual application containers-- are the smallest deployable units that can be created, scheduled, and managed.
+In Kubernetes, [pods](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md)-- rather than individual application containers-- are the smallest deployable units that can be created, scheduled, and managed.

-A [**replica set**](http://kubernetes.io/docs/user-guide/replicasets/) ensures that a specified number of pod "replicas" are running at any one time.
+A [replica set](http://kubernetes.io/docs/user-guide/replicasets/) ensures that a specified number of pod "replicas" are running at any one time.
 If there are too many, it will kill some.
 If there are too few, it will start more.
 As opposed to just creating singleton pods or even creating pods in bulk, a replica set replaces pods that are deleted or terminated for any reason, such as in the case of node failure.

 A [Deployment](http://kubernetes.io/docs/user-guide/deployments/) provides declarative updates for Pods and Replica Sets.
 You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you.